Jialongdustin/AMFO/README.md

 2. Also, we had input the extracted mel-features in the code , you can use it if you are interested in.
 The data stored in h5py files in the directory--dataset.

-- `train1.h5` ----- base session training data
+- `train1.h5` stores the base session training data

-- `new_train.h5` ----- incremental session training data
+- `new_train.h5` stores the incremental session training data

-- `test1.h5` ----- test data of all sessions
+- `test1.h5` stores the test data of all sessions

-- `val.h5` ----- validate data of all sessions
+- `val.h5` stores the validate data of all sessions

-## Overvuew
+## Overview
 - `train.py` is the code for base training session
 - `Inc_train.py` is the code for incremental training session
 - `exemplar.py` is the code for reconstrcut the embedding